-It has been a very quiet period here at The Immaterialist, because I have been busy finishing the last chapter of my upcoming book with the title Anti-trend–Resilient Design and the Art of Sustainable Living.
+It has been a very quiet period here at The Immaterialist, because I have been busy finishing the last chapter of my upcoming book with the title Anti-trend-Resilient Design and the Art of Sustainable Living.
 However, now I am done: the writing process has ended, beautiful photos have been obtained, the manuscript has been sent off to my great new publisher, and a good friend has created the most beautiful illustration for the cover (I can’t wait to share it all!) – and now the proofreading, editing and layout phase has begun.
-The book will be published around June.
+The book will be published in September or October.
 Much more hereon later.

 My new writing project revolves around rewilding and connectivity, and is inspired by my youngest son and his very intriguing statements on human life, nature and interconnectivity.

 I want to share my introduction to the project: